spegel-org/spegel/README.md

 ## FAQ

-Please consult the [FAQ](./docs/FAQ.md) if you have run into any problems.
+Please consult the [FAQ](./docs/FAQ.md) if you run into any problems.

 ## Architecture